DaveVoyles/Ska-Studios-Xplatform/README.md

 ### Setup

  1. Download the source [from GitHub][3]
- 2. Unzip the folder, and put the *Ska-Studios* folder on your desktop, NOT the *Xplatform-master* folder.
+ 2. Unzip the folder, and put the *Ska-Studios* folder on your desktop.
- (add screenshot here)
  3. Download & install the [Intel XDK](http://xdk-software.intel.com/)
  3. In the top-right corner, log-in or create a new Intel account.
  (add screenshot here)